unacau/kapture/README.md

 Kapture supports multiple MCP clients connecting to the same server!
 You can run Claude Desktop, Cline, and other MCP clients simultaneously through a single server instance.

 ### How It Works
-- First client connects via stdio (usually Claude Desktop)
-- Additional clients connect via WebSocket to `ws://localhost:61822/mcp`
+- All MCP clients connect via WebSocket to `ws://localhost:61822/mcp`
-- All clients share access to the same browser tabs
+- All MCP clients share access to the same browser tabs
 - Notifications are broadcast to all connected clients

 ### Smart Server Detection